Jeff-Russ/ror-guides/rails-database.md

 If we created a new object with the `new` method (not by grabbing one from the database) `.new_record` would return `true`.

-Each column name in a table is also a data attribute avaible on objects pretaining to the table.
+Each column name in a table is also a data attribute available on objects pertaining to the table.

 	> teach_id1.id                # prints the row's integer id.
 	> teach_id1.first_name        # prints out "Jo"